theArjun/ead-notes/notes/development-process-management/continuous-integration.md

     - Syntax style review tools
     - Lints and formats Codebase

+## Martin Fowler CI
+According to Martin Fowler, CI is composed of 10 key practices:

+1. Maintain a single source repository.
+2. Automate the build.
+3. Make your build self testing.
+4. Everyone commits to the mainline every day.
+5. Every commit should build the main line on an integration machine.
+6. Keep the build fast.
+7. Test in a clone of the source in production environment.
+8. Make it easy for anyone to get the latest executable.
+9. Everyone can see what is happening.
+10. Automate deployment.

 ## Example : [Travis](https://travis-ci.org/)
 - Travis CI is a CI platform that automates the process of software testing and deployment of applications.
 It’s built as a platform that integrates with your GitHub projects so that you can start testing your code on the fly.
 - With customers like Facebook, Mozilla, Twitter, Heroku, and others, it’s one of the leading continuous integration tools on the market.